oussama95boussaid/Lane_Finding_Project/README.md

 **2.4 Combining Thresholds**

-(use various aspects of your gradient measurements (x, y, magnitude, direction) to isolate lane-line pixels)
+(use various aspects of your gradient measurements (x, y, magnitude, direction) to isolate lane-line pixels)  to generate a binary image

 I'used thresholds of the x and y gradients, the overall gradient magnitude, and the gradient direction to focus on pixels that are likely to be part of the lane lines.

 <img src ="output_images/Combining_Thresholds.png">

+**3. Perspective transform**